innergnome/FictionBoard-Site/docs/development.md

 FictionBoard is built on an arhitecture utilizing [Sveltes](https://github.com/sveltejs/svelte) serverless capabilities together with [PouchDbs](https://github.com/pouchdb/pouchdb) offline capabilities.
 ### Parsing and transformation

-FictionBoard use [Marked](https://github.com/markedjs/marked) with home built extensions to support our Markdown extension [RPG Markdown](https://github.com/innergnome/rpg-markdown).
+For most content and input FictionBoard use [Marked](https://github.com/markedjs/marked) with home built extensions to support our Markdown extension [RPG Markdown](https://github.com/innergnome/rpg-markdown).
 Default values for a markdown document is set as YAML in the Frontmatter.

 - `title` The name of the page
 - `slug` The URL friendly version of the title